 When dreaming up new recipes I often group tastes geographically, or by season.
-It’s fair to say that things that ripen concurrently, or grow in the same region, frequently taste good together.
+It’s fair to say that things that ripen concurrently or grow in the same region, frequently taste good together.
 Peaches and corn harvest about the same time, bourbon is made from corn – ergo bourbon and peach!
 Truly, one of those food pairings made in heaven.

 Can you make Bourbon Peach Praline Crisp for the kids?
 Sure.
 The alcohol burns off in the oven anyway, then it’s just the flavour that remains.
-We like to add a splash of cream or scoop of good vanilla ice cream and a dash of bourbon to serve… that I would leave out for the kids.
+I like to add a splash of cream or scoop of good vanilla ice cream and a dash of bourbon to serve… that I would leave out for the kids.
 (The extra splash is just for the big kids.)

 What kind of bourbon do you use?
 Bourbon is kind of (ahem…) a common ingredient around our house.
 I often cook with Jim Beam, Jim Beam has a lower price point so I find it particularly good for soups/stews when I need more bourbon to get the flavour I’m looking for.
 Jack Daniels is also a good, full flavoured bourbon, I often use Jack or Tennessee Honey Jack it in BBQ sauce.
 Even better, Elijah Craig in a killer Bourbon Ice Cream!
 Here I’ve used Bulleit Bourbon.
-Bulleit is a Kentucky whiskey that’s smooth and slightly sweet, the prefect accent to peaches.
-In the end it’s all about personal taste.
+Bulleit is a Kentucky whiskey that’s smooth and slightly sweet, the perfect accent to peaches.
+In the end, it’s all about personal taste.

 Bringing out the natural sweetness of the peach with some good corn whiskey, a drizzle of honey and a crisp, candy-like topping for a whopper of a delicious dessert – Bourbon Peach Praline Crisp.